-Manchester researchers world first in complex genetics testingFebruary 12th, 2014 in Genetics /
+Manchester researchers world first in complex genetics testingFebruary 12, 2014 in Medicine & Health / Genetics

 A grandfather-of-three from Tameside is helping University of Manchester researchers become the first in the world to assess all the genetic links with Chronic Pulmonary Aspergillosis (CPA) - a debilitating fungal lung infection that claims the lives of thousands of people in the UK and millions more worldwide.

 Using state of the art next generation exome* sequencing technology, 61-year old Doug Steele will join 160 other patients from across the UK to have his DNA assessed and compared for all the individual gene links.